DavidVisscher/seascape/README.md

 ## Salt formulas

 We are using some official salt formulas instead of writing all salt states ourselves.
+Official formulas are sources from [the SaltStack Formulas Gitlab Organisation](https://github.com/saltstack-formulas)

 Currently we're using:
  - [docker-formula](https://github.com/saltstack-formulas/docker-formula/tree/v0.44.0/docker)